-Many people with ADD self medicate with alcohol, drugs and tobacco since they all boost dopamine levels in the brain, a neurotransmitter associated with ADD and one the ADD stimulant medication improve the availability of.
+Many people with ADHD self-medicate with alcohol, drugs, and tobacco since they all boost dopamine levels in the brain, a neurotransmitter associated with ADHD and one the ADD stimulant medication improve the availability of.

-People who have undiagnosed ADD are more likely to abuse alcohol and drugs the the general population.
+People who have undiagnosed and untreated ADHD are more likely to abuse alcohol and drugs the general population.
 It seems like booze, pot, tobacco, crystal meth and coke are the favorites.

 Looks like attending AA support groups + treatment improve the odds of staying sober, than just those who get treatment, according to a recent study via Psych Central

 A study in the October issue of Alcoholism: Clinical & Experimental Research tracks individuals for 16 years who have first acknowledged their alcohol-use problems and then chosen Alcoholics Anonymous (AA), treatment, or both.

 Findings indicate that people who become involved in both AA and treatment fare better than those who obtain only treatment.

 We know that self-help groups, such as AA, contribute to better alcohol-related and psychosocial outcomes,” said Rudolf H. Moos, senior research career scientist for the Department of Veterans Affairs Health Care System in Palo Alto, California, and corresponding author for the study.

 “For example, patients with alcohol use-disorders who participate in AA, and those who attend more meetings and/or participate for a longer time, are more likely to be abstinent and to maintain remission up to five years after an episode of professional treatment than patients who are not involved or less involved in such groups.